19 True Christmas Miracles That Will Restore Your Hope for the Holidays

 Ricky poured them out, counted them, and said, “Mom, there’s $15.50 worth of pennies.”
 Ecstatic, I told him to count out $1 for gas so I could go get the bikes.

 I’ve always thought of this as our little Christmas miracle.
 It was as blessed a Christmas as anyone could ever have. —Dot Williams, Canton, Georgia.
-Check out the best Christmas town in every state.
+For some serious Christmas spirit, check out the best Christmas town in every state.

 Santa found us on the road